Tamas-Gavlider/The-Hunger-Gamers/README.md

 ### Content

-  Content for the website was written by Tamas Gavlider.
-All the codes were written by Tamas Gavlider without using others' codes or tutorials. <br>
+  All content for the website was written by Tamas Gavlider.
+All the codes were written by Tamas Gavlider without using others' codes or tutorials.<br>
-  I have only used the available resources from the Code Institue curriculum.<br>I have used the [Readme example](https://github.com/kera-cudmore/readme-examples?tab=readme-ov-file) to create this Readme.
+  I used only the available resources from the Code Institue curriculum.<br>I have used the [Readme example](https://github.com/kera-cudmore/readme-examples?tab=readme-ov-file) to create this Readme.

 ### Acknowledgments